thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

 update-current-dashboard-state-3:
     0:
-        image: /images/user-guide/ui/widgets/actions/guide/update-current-dashboard-state-13-pe.png
+        image: /images/user-guide/ui/widgets/actions/guide/update-current-dashboard-state-12-pe.png
         title: 'After saving changes, you will see icons opposite the entity names in the "Entities table" widget.
-Clicking on any of these icons will update the entity details, and they will be shown on the "Timeseries Line Chart" widget on the current dashboard.'
+Clicking on any of these icons will update the entity details, and they will be shown on the "Time series chart" widget on the current dashboard.'
     1:
-        image: /images/user-guide/ui/widgets/actions/guide/update-current-dashboard-state-12-pe.png
+        image: /images/user-guide/ui/widgets/actions/guide/update-current-dashboard-state-13-pe.png
         title: ''

 navigate-to-other-dashboard: